tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * If you're looking at Rails for the first time, there's a pretty good chance you're not super familiar with Ruby
-* It's fairly intuitive by reading it, but here's a few things that are worth pointing out
+* It's fairly intuitive by reading it (assuming you know how to program), but here's a few things that are worth pointing out
 <!-- * Ruby is used for things outside of rails, but ruby developers and at (at some point) rails developers is a pretty big overlap. -->

 ---